apache/spark/CI.rst

 and it would be a huge security issue if anyone from outside could utilise the WRITE access to Apache Airflow repository via an external Pull Request.

-Thanks to the WRITE access and fact that the 'workflow_run' by default uses the 'master' version of the sources, we can safely run some logic there will checkout the incoming Pull Request, build the container image from the sources from the incoming PR and push such image to an GitHub Docker Registry - so that this image can be built only once and used by all the jobs running tests.
-The image is tagged with unique ``RUN_ID`` of the incoming Pull Request and the tests run in the Pull Request can simply pull such image rather than build it from the scratch.
+Thanks to the WRITE access and fact that the 'pull_request_target' by default uses the 'master' version of the sources, we can safely run some logic there will checkout the incoming Pull Request, build the container image from the sources from the incoming PR and push such image to an GitHub Docker Registry - so that this image can be built only once and used by all the jobs running tests.
+The image is tagged with unique ``COMMIT_SHA`` of the incoming Pull Request and the tests run in the Pull Request can simply pull such image rather than build it from the scratch.
 Pulling such image takes ~ 1 minute, thanks to that we are saving a lot of precious time for jobs.